akdemirlab/EAC_brainMets/README.md

-# Scripts in Figure 4 folder were used for downstream analysis and visualization.
+# Scripts in scWGS folder were used for downstream analysis and visualization.

 Heatmap scripts developed from the Navin Lab copy number pipeline https://github.com/navinlabcode/copykit